claras000/Portfolio-ClaraCorrea/README.md

 Clara Correa 26.03

 ## Copyright
-all photos and other Media belong to Clare Correa
+all photos and other Media belong to Clara Correa